Installing a SMART Board 7000 or 7000 Pro series interactive display on a wall in a classroom or meeting space

 It is always best to mount the display on a wall.
 If the wall can’t support the display’s weight, you can use additional hardware to transfer some of the weight to the floor.

 Contact your authorized SMART reseller (smarttech.com/where) for information on SMART’s mounting options.

-If you choose a third-party option rather than one of SMART’s mounting options, be sure the wall mount can support the display’s weight as well as the weight of any attached accessories and can accommodate the display’s dimensions.
+If you choose a third-party option rather than one of SMART’s mounting options, be sure the wall mount can accommodate the display’s dimensions and support the display’s weight as well as the weight of any attached accessories.

 It is crucial to correctly assess the load (weight) requirements of a system.
 SMART is not responsible for incorrect load assessments.

 Although mounts for consumer-grade, non-interactive displays are often rated based on the display’s size, the mounts might not be sufficient for interactive displays of equal dimensions.
 Interactive displays include additional internal components and may also have accessories (for example, audio systems and cameras) that add to the total size and weight.